Restaurant Planning

 In my restaurant recon blog post I discussed how most restaurateurs work in the business and graduate to open their own place.
 Plan how you are going to get your restaurant funded.

 The first step is to prepare a work-flow plan.
-The facility must have easy access to the outside for receiving supplies and to the main part of the building for distributing food and beverage.
-Food and supplies should move from receiving and storage to preparation and service then to ware-washing in a smooth, orderly manner without crossing and backtracking.
-The layout of work areas, allowing space for all equipment to be added, should create a work flow with minimum traffic in each section but with maximum accessibility to the service areas.
-The internal food service layout should be designed for optimum production at minimum cost, taking into account the food products and procedures to be used.
+The facility should have easy access to the outside for receiving supplies.
+It should also connect well to the main part of the building for distributing food and drinks.
+Food and supplies should move smoothly from receiving and storage to preparation and service.
+They should then go to ware-washing without crossing paths or backtracking.
+The layout of work areas should allow space for all equipment.
+It should create a workflow with little traffic in each section.
+At the same time, it should provide easy access to service areas.
+The food service layout should be designed for the best production at the lowest cost.
+It should consider the food products and procedures used.

-The relationship of one area to another and the logical sequence of work in each individual area relate to the total flow of work through the facility.
+The connection between one area and another affects how work flows in each area.
+This impacts the overall work flow in the facility.
 The major objectives of a good plant layout are

 Once the work flow has been established, the space allotment and equipment required for each area must be planned.
-Choose equipment and utilities carefully to ensure that they are best suited to the type and scope of service desired and that their design and installation permits ready accessibility for proper maintenance.
+Choose equipment and utilities carefully.
+Make sure they fit the type of service you want.
+Their design and installation should allow easy access for maintenance.
 Compactness does not necessarily make for an efficient layout.
-Many food service departments hold the maximum amount of equipment in the minimum amount of space, but this compactness may not save steps for the cooks and may even cut down on their productivity.
+Many food service departments keep a lot of equipment in a small space.
+However, this compactness may not help cooks save steps.
+It might even reduce their productivity.
 Cooks need ample work space adjacent to equipment for placing products immediately prior to and after cooking.

 Are You Ready To Open Your Restaurant